Administrative Officer

 Our regional teams

+The Crown Prosecution Service works across England and Wales, with 14 regional teams prosecuting cases locally in the magistrates’ courts and Crown Court.
 Each of these 14 regional teams are known as Crown Prosecution Service Areas – they are led by a chief crown prosecutor whose paralegal, casework and prosecution staff work closely with local police forces and other criminal justice partners to prepare and prosecute local cases.

-Casework Divisions
+Casework divisions

 Central casework divisions in the Crown Prosecution Service deal with some of the most complex criminal cases we prosecute.
 Working closely with specialist investigators across the criminal justice system, these divisions prosecute offences including organised crime, fraud, terrorism, corporate manslaughter and economic crime on an international scale.